A Tree Grows in Whitewater

 Despite a torrential downpour that put a damper on the conclusion of the inaugural event, the DCI Championship returned in 1973 for its second year.
 With a stadium situated among lush rural Wisconsin farmland as far as the eye can see, fans who returned for Drum Corps International’s sophomore series had some new scenery dotting the horizon—a grove of evergreen trees planted behind the stadium’s two-tiered back stands.

-In celebration of Arbor Day coming up on Friday, April 26, we take a look back through the DCI annals, tracing the growth of the now towering evergreen backdrop that the sweet sounds of summertime drum corps have helped to grow over 40 years and counting.
+In celebration of Arbor Day, we take a look back through the DCI annals, tracing the growth of the now towering evergreen backdrop that the sweet sounds of summertime drum corps have helped to grow over 40 years and counting.

 When DCI first came to Whitewater in 1972, Warhawk stadium was a relatively new facility, just under two years past its dedication date of Sept.
 12, 1970.
 With minimal landscaping, drum corps fans attending DCI’s very first event had expansive views to the northeast of farmland and what is now the Whitewater Nature Preserve.